Xerenz/POD-Dapp/README.md

-# Another-Lucky-Draw
+# Proof of Delivery

-back of another one
+## Blockchain project

+Blockchain based proof of Delivery of Physical Items.